+- The main synchronisation concepts used in OpenMP are:

+- Barrier

-- The main synchronisation concepts used in OpenMP are: - Barrier - all threads must arrive at a barrier before any thread can proceed past it - e.g. delimiting phases of computation - Critical region - a section of code which only one thread at a time can enter - e.g. modification of shared variables - Atomic update - an update to a variable which can be performed only by one thread at a time - e.g. modification of shared variables (special case)
+- all threads must arrive at a barrier before any thread can proceed past it

+- e.g. delimiting phases of computation

+- Critical region

+- a section of code which only one thread at a time can enter

+- e.g. modification of shared data structures

+- Atomic update

+- an update to a variable which can be performed only by one thread at a time

+- e.g. modification of shared variables

+- Master region

+- a section of code executed by one thread only

+- e.g. initialisation, writing a file